goodmorningbitcoin/tangerine/plugins.md

 - [AdminRadar.cs](https://umod.org/plugins/admin-radar): An admin tool to track players and items on the map for rule enforcement.
 - [InventoryViewer.cs](https://umod.org/plugins/inventory-viewer): Allows admins to view and manage players’ inventories for moderation and rule enforcement.
 - [NoGiveNotices.cs](https://umod.org/plugins/no-give-notices): Suppresses notifications in the chat when players are given items.
-- [NoGreen.cs](https://umod.org/plugins/no-green): Prevents admins from showing as green text in the chat.
 - [PermissionsManager.cs](https://codefling.com/plugins/permissions-manager): Allows admins to easily manage player permissions and access.
 - [PlayerAdministration.cs](https://umod.org/plugins/player-administration): A suite of tools for managing player accounts, bans, and other admin-related tasks.
 - [Vanish.cs](https://umod.org/plugins/vanish): Allows admins to vanish from player view for covert moderation.